Creamy Roasted Beetroot Risotto

 Instructions step by step:

 Preheat the oven to 180°C (360°F).
-Wash and scrub the beetroots well.
-Dice 1 ½ beetroots into small cubes and slice the remaining ½ beetroot into thin half-moons.
-If using a Chioggia beet for garnish, slice it thinly (optional).
-Drizzle with a few drops of olive oil and sprinkle with black pepper.
-Spread the beetroot on a baking tray in a single layer, ensuring they don’t overlap for even roasting.
+Wash and scrub the beetroots.
+Dice 1½ into small cubes and slice the remaining ½ into thin half-moons.
+(Optional: Thinly slice Chioggia beet for garnish.)
+Toss with a little olive oil and black pepper, then spread on a baking tray in a single layer—no overlapping—for even roasting.

 Step 2 – Make the Porcini Mushroom Broth.